Albania Car Rental Travel Guide

 Excess / deductible

-Even with basic cover, you may still be responsible up to the excess amount.
-The amount depends on the car and supplier.
+Even with basic cover, you may still be responsible up to an excess amount if the car is damaged or stolen.
+Check the amount shown in the rental conditions before you book.

 Deposit

-Deposits are usually blocked on the main driver’s card and released after return.
-Release time depends on bank and can take several business days.
+A security deposit is usually blocked on the main driver’s card and released after return if no extra charges apply.
+Release timing depends on the supplier and your bank.

 Cancellation